mautic/user-documentation/docs/contacts/custom_fields.rst

 .. vale off

-Manage custom fields
+Manage Custom Fields
 ####################

 .. vale on

-You can manage Custom Fields through the Admin menu (click the cogwheel upper right-hand side of Mautic).
+You can manage Custom Fields through the Admin menu - click the cogwheel upper right-hand side of Mautic.

 .. image:: images/admin-menu.png
     :align: center